computerbluemonday/AlgorandKit/README.md

 # AlgorandKit

-A collection of Swift utilities to enable lightweight interaction with the Algorand blockchain.
+A Swift library to enable lightweight interaction with the Algorand blockchain.

 Embed this library to easily create Algorand Payment Prompt URIs and stylized QR codes.